Mass sexual assault

-Mass sexual assault is the collective sexual assault of women, men and sometimes children, in public by groups.
+Mass sexual assault is the collective sexual assault of adults and sometimes children, in public by groups.
 Typically acting under the protective cover of large gatherings, victims have reported being groped, stripped, beaten, bitten, penetrated and raped.

 Egypt

 In Egypt, several mass sexual assaults have received wide international coverage.
 In Arabic, the term "mass sexual assaults" translates as تحرش جماعي (taḥarrush jamāʿī), often incorrectly transliterated in the media as "taharrush gamea" following a German police report into the 2015/2016 New Year's Eve sexual assaults in Germany.

 Germany

 During New Year's Eve celebrations 2015/2016, incidents of mass sexual assault and numerous thefts occurred in Germany, mainly in Cologne city center and numerous other cities.
-Over 1,200 women were reportedly sexually assaulted, in large part by men of North African origin.
+Over 1,200 women were reportedly sexually assaulted, in large part by men.

 India

 Several cases of mass sexual assault have been reported in India and have received significant international coverage.
 During the 2002 riots in Gujarat, targeted violence against Muslim women and children documented by civil society groups reported "mass rapes, live burials and burnings, acid attacks, impaling, and other brutal forms of torture that was deeply gendered, and linked violence against women with violence on their children – both born and unborn".
 Survivors reported "that sexual violence consisted of forced nudity, mass rapes, gang-rapes, mutilation, insertion of objects into bodies, cutting of breasts, slitting the stomach and reproductive organs, and carving of Hindu religious symbols on women's body parts.
 The Concerned Citizens' Tribunal, characterised the use of rape "as an instrument for the subjugation and humiliation of a community".

 In July 2012, a teenage girl was sexually assaulted for up to 45 minutes by a large group of men outside a bar in Guwahati, Assam.
 No one intervened until the police arrived.

-In January 2018 an 8-year-old girl, Asifa Bano, was gang raped by six men and a juvenile in the Rasana village near Kathua in Indian-administered Kashmir.
-The forensic evidence revealed that Bano had been raped multiple times by different men, and that she had been strangled to death, as well as being hit in the head with a heavy stone The main culprit was Sanji Ram a priest of the local temple where the incident took place.
+In January 2018, an 8-year-old girl, Asifa Bano, was gang raped by six men and a juvenile in the Rasana village near Kathua in Indian-administered Kashmir.
+The forensic evidence revealed that Bano had been raped multiple times by different men, and that she had been strangled to death, as well as being hit in the head with a heavy stone The main culprit was Sanji Ram, a priest of the local temple where the incident took place.

-In July 2023 a video emerged of two Christian women in the Manipur state of India being forced to strip down naked and paraded through the streets by a large mob of men.
+In July 2023, a video emerged of two Christian women in the Manipur state of India being forced to strip down naked and paraded through the streets by a large mob of men.
 The women were also sexually assaulted and slapped by the mob.
 The incident is said to have taken place in May of the same year however police only took action once the video went viral.